vedph/cadmus-doc/migration/rendering/samples/tei-simple-ps.md

 Say we are still using a single layer, the apparatus, to render this text.
 This time we want to adopt the parallel segmentation method.

+## Flattening

-After flattening the apparatus layer, we end up with a tree:
+The first step is flattening the text, while segmenting it into the maximum extent spans covering each a distinct set of fragment links.
+After flattening the apparatus layer, we end up with a linear tree, where each node represents a segment, and each segment is modeled as the child of the previous one:

 ```mermaid
 graph LR;